kratuvwxyz/kratuvwxyz.github.io/README.md

 ### Let me introduce myself.

-Highly motivated full-stack developer specializing in front end development.
+With Seven years of hands-on experience, I’m a highly motivated full-stack developer specializing in front-end development.
 Experienced with all stages of the development cycle for dynamic and creative projects.
-Seven years of hands-on experience in making design prototypes for web browsers and print materials.
 Passionate for design, layout, typography and user experience to create outstanding work.

 ## HIRE ME

+Strong marketing background and project management with the ability to work at a fast pace and with minimal supervision.
+I work with an aim, commitment, and honesty.

 **I'd Love To Hear From You.**
 Thank you for your time and consideration.
 My Mantra is simple, *no one is perfect, and criticism is always welcome and expected*.
 Your opinion matters.
 I hope you enjoy my work.
 Please contact at <a href="mailto:github@desaign.studio?Subject=Message from Github">github@desaign.studio</a>.